Mibura-Inc/project_astro_next/README.md

 ## 5. Advanced Build Operations

 ### Recompiling the Custom OS initramfs
+This compilation step must be run the first time you set up the project (to generate the initial RAMDISK image) as well as any time you modify the stage 1 bootstrap scripts under `customOS/myInitRD/` (such as `init`).

-If you modify the Stage 1 bootstrap scripts under `customOS/myInitRD/` (such as `init`), rebuild and compress the initramfs using the compiled toolchain inside the Docker container:
+Rebuild and compress the initramfs using the compiled toolchain inside the Docker container:
 ```bash
 # Inside the Docker container (/work):
 chmod -R 777 /work/customOS/myInitRD/